Heather McGhee: Positions

 After graduating from Yale in 2001, she taught English in Barcelona for a short time, but soon after the September 11 attacks she moved to Hollywood to pursue a career in television writing.

 After about a year, she moved to New York City and began working with the non-profit think tank, Demos.
 In 2003, McGhee first connected with Elizabeth Warren and her daughter, Amelia Warren Tyagi, on the topic of credit card debt.

-She left Demos to pursue a law degree and serve as a Deputy Policy Director for the John Edwards 2008 presidential campaign.
+She left Demos to attend law school and serve as a Deputy Policy Director for the John Edwards 2008 presidential campaign.

 McGhee returned to Demos in 2009 and co-chaired a task force with Americans for Financial Reform which helped develop the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2009.
 McGhee became the president of Demos in 2014.
 In early 2018, she stepped down as president but remained a distinguished senior fellow at Demos.

 In December 2019 McGhee became chair of the board of directors of Color of Change.

-Appearances and Talks
+Appearances and talks

 In 2016, McGhee's televised phone conversation with a man named Gary on C-SPAN who admitted racial prejudice ("I'm a White male, and I am prejudiced.
 The reason it is something I wasn't taught but it's kind of something that I learned.") was widely covered by news media organizations and viewed over a million times.
 A year later, Gary stated he had taken her advice to heart and his views had changed.

-In 2019, McGhee presented at a TED (conference) a talk entitled "Racism has a cost for everyone."
+In 2019, McGhee presented a TED talk entitled "Racism has a cost for everyone."

 In 2021, McGhee was interviewed by Christiane Amanpour on CNN, titled "Why racism hurts everyone, regardless of race."

 McGhee has appeared on episodes of Pod Save America and was a guest host for a live recording of the podcast in Boston.

 In September 2022, McGhee gave a brief interview with NPR's Ari Shapiro to discuss the student debt crisis.

 The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together

-In March 2021, her book "The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together" debuted at #3 on the New York Times best seller list (for non-fiction).
-In it she discusses what she calls "drained-pool politics".
+In March 2021, her book The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together debuted at #3 on the New York Times best seller list (for non-fiction).
+In it she discusses what she calls "drained-pool politics", symbolized by the wilful shutting down of public swimming pools in the South in response to desegregation mandates.
+She argues that white Americans "have been steeped in the notion of 'zero sum' — that any gains by another group must come at white people's expense."
+She believes "the task ahead, then, is to unwind this idea of a fixed quantity of prosperity and replace it with what I've come to call Solidarity Dividends: gains available to everyone when they unite across racial lines, in the form of higher wages, cleaner air and better-funded schools."